emsesp/docs/docs/Troubleshooting.md

 This could happen when either upgrading from an earlier EMS-ESP version and some of the device entity names may have changed.
 Use a tool like MQTTExplorer to remove all the `homeassistant/sensor/ems-esp/*` and `homeassistant/*/ems-esp/*` topics from your MQTT broker and restart EMS-ESP.
 In v3.4 and higher no extra tools are needed: Go to "MQTT Settings" and disable "MQTT Discovery" setting (do NOT disable mqtt), click "Save", wait 5 minutes, reenable "MQTT Discovery"and click "Save".

-## Hardware Reset

-If you have a GPIO Button configured (enabled by default on all BBQKees boards) pressing this has different actions:

-- _single press_: does nothing
-- _double press_: re-connects the WiFi
-- _hold for 10 seconds_: performs a factory reset.
-EMS-ESP will restart in Access Point mode